khuongtran19/khuongtran19/README.md

 ## :wave: Hi, Welcome to my github page.
-I'm Khuong Tran.
-And I know a lot of people don't know how to spell my name correctly :pensive: so you can call me **Kevin** :ok_hand:.\
+My name is **Khuong Tran** and I know a lot of people don't know how to spell my name correctly :pensive: so you can call me **Kevin** :ok_hand:.\
-**I'm currently looking for work in the U.S. It would be nice if around LA area.**
+**I'm currently looking for work in the U.S. It would be nice if around Los Angeles, CA or Reno, NV area.**

 ## I'm Full Stack Developer
 - Frontend: Javascript (React, Redux), HTML, CSS, Bootstrap.